....loading

 The productivity debate

-What we can agree on is that everyone is different.
-Extroverts, for example, are more energised in the company of other people and may struggle to remain motivated and productive when working alone.
+It's important to understand that everyone is different.
+For example, extroverts are more energised whilst at work around people and may struggle to remain productive when working alone.
 Some people work best when they are closely managed, while others thrive when provided with autonomy and trust.
-For many workers, flexible hours provides the chance to shift their workload into timeslots during which they are most productive, such as early in the morning or late at night when their kids are asleep.
+For many workers, flexible hours provide the chance to shift their workload into timeslots during which they are most productive, such as early in the morning or late at night when their kids are asleep.

-Supporters of office-based work also point out the importance of face-to-face time with colleagues for collaboration and idea sharing, in-person mentoring for young people and building a positive culture through social activities.
-However, an ever-growing number of remote collaboration technology tools is available to make just about anything possible remotely, from team activities to wellbeing initiatives.
+Supporters of office-based work also point out the importance of face-to-face time with colleagues for collaboration and idea sharing, in-person mentoring for young people and incidental learning that comes from observing more senior team members, as well as building a positive culture through social activities.
+However, an ever-growing number of remote collaboration technology tools are available to make just about anything possible remotely, from team activities to wellbeing initiatives.

 “They just didn’t feel real”, he said.
 “It was only when the lockdown ended and I was able to meet my colleagues face to face and share some time together, that I really felt like I was becoming part of the team.
 So, now that we have the choice, I guess I would have to say that based on my experience there is a need for people to meet in an office environment … but also having focus time away from the office is also a great benefit.